broadinstitute/dig-dug-portal/src/components/criterion/README.md

     inclusive: true,  // whether or not the predicate is to be applied disjunctively with other predicates }
 ```

+Filters are Criterion components, of a specific kind.
+They're used mainly to build filter functions for a given field and predicate, but can also be used for populating a list of Criterion when placed inside of a `<criterion-list-group>`.

 You can pre-populate a `CriterionListGroup` by making an array of Criterion objects and passing them through with `v-model`.
 For this list, `field` and `threshold` are necessary; the remaining properties will tend to have defaults, but it's recommended that you provide them values.
 Pill styling is handled in `mdkp.css` and obeys the function `filter-pill-<field>` where `field` is of course the case-sensitive/exact field name given to the `Filter*.vue` component or its Criterion.